 From the mind of Matt Amys comes Lap It Up, a brand new YouTube series that sees creators putting their driving skills (or lack thereof) to the test on a professional racing simulator.
-However, there’s a catch.
-For one of their laps, they’ll be wearing drunk goggles.
+However, there’s a catch: for one of their laps, they’ll be wearing drunk goggles.

 The series is set to premiere on 14 May, with a week-long debut on Matt’s channel.
-We’ve been given a sneak peek at one of the episodes and, let us tell you, it’s definitely one of our most anticipate series of the year.
-Because of this, we’ve compiled a list of 10 things you absolutely NEED to know about the series, from how it came about to the YouTubers we can expect to see take on the challenge.
+We’ve been given a sneak peek at one of the episodes and, let us tell you, it’s definitely one of our most anticipated series of the year.
+Because of this, we’ve compiled a list of ten things you absolutely NEED to know about the series, from how it came about to the YouTubers we can expect to see take on the challenge.

 Get ready, you’re in for a ride.
 (Quite literally.)